cacheflowe/haxademic/src/com/haxademic/app/haxmapper/README.md

 * all polygons in a group switch to differet rotations or modes
 * groups add & remove textures as time goes on
 * sweeping/traversing
-* all textures should null out an dslowly come back in as the wireframes/overlays take focus
+* all textures should null out and slowly come back in as the wireframes/overlays take focus
+* Reset all properties/rotation of polygons
+* Set rotation & mapping mode of polygons manually
 * Groups should control wireframes as well as polygons